 - Provides a structure for complaints and socializing

-For example, in the classic Trust Fall exercise, one person is called out, to fall backwards while their team is called to catch them.
-Takes a minute to explain, and the concept that we have to rely on and trust our coworkers is applicable almost everywhere.
+For example, in the classic Trust Fall exercise, one person is called on to fall backwards while their team is called on to catch them.
+It takes only a minute to explain, and the concept that we have to rely on and trust our coworkers is applicable almost everywhere.

 In the case of software development teams we actually wind up seeing these results:

 - Sighs, scoffing, and somewhere in the dozens of eye rolls, depending on team size

 - Some variation on the phrase, “I could be getting real work done now”

 - Some variation on the phrase, “At least I’m not doing real work right now”

 Whatever your place on a development team, your job will revolve around creating or manipulating complex logic chains to overcome some hurdle.
 This, in and of itself, is not that much different from any other job.
 The difference is code.